GlebBatykov/minerva/README.md

 }
 ```

-One of the intermediate handlers supplied with `Minerva` is `EndpointMiddleware`, this handler should be the last in the pipeline.
+One of the middlewares supplied with `Minerva` is `EndpointMiddleware`, this handler should be the last in the pipeline.
 It is he who is responsible for matching the incoming request with the specified endpoints.

 ### Api